 The rationale for the incorporation of this ‘separation of powers’ principle is to ensure there are effective checks and balances in place to safeguard academic standards and enhancement, and to minimise any potential for:

 The ‘separation of powers’ principle comprises the following elements:

-The following persons shall be excluded from (i) being appointed as a director, (ii) being appointed as the Company Secretary, (iii) being engaged by the company in a position that confers membership of the company’s Senior Management and Leadership Team (including the Secretary), or (iv) acting as Chair of a shareholders’ meeting:
+The following persons shall be excluded from (i) being appointed as a director, (ii) being appointed as the Company Secretary, (iii) being engaged by the company in a position that confers membership of the company’s Strategic Leadership Team (SLT) or Senior Management Team (SMT), including the Secretary of the SLT and SMT, or (iv) acting as Chair of a shareholders’ meeting:

 The total number of directors who are engaged by the company in an employed or self-employed capacity shall be less than the total number of directors who are independent non-executive directors.

 An “independent non-executive director” is a person who is appointed as a director of the company, and who:

 The maximum period of office of an independent non-executive director is four years, subject to the period being extended by a decision of the directors, acting on a recommendation of the Nominations Committee, for one further period of no more than four years.

 [Regulations 1, 48 and 50]

 [Regulations 44 and 49]

 The Chair of a directors’ meeting (i.e. a meeting of the Board of Directors) or of a committee established by the directors (with the exception of the Academic Committee, and the Equality, Diversity and Inclusion Committee) shall not be: